Skip to content

 screenshot IGV vg deconstruct

-There are two main tools to map onto a pangenome graph :
+Currently, the most cited tools to map reads onto a pangenome graph are :

 In our case, we will map short reads, so we will use giraffe.
-GraphAligner is simpler and you can directly map onto the GFA.
-Giraffe requires the graph to indexed beforehand.
+GraphAligner can index himself a GFA before the mapping.
+With Giraffe, we have to index the graph with a dedicated command beforehand.

 Indexing for Giraffe